AyoyAB/okd-with-ansible/README.md

 ```

 Once the playbook tell you to, boot the masters on
-Fedora coreos USB and start the installation process.
+Fedora CoreOS USB and start the installation process.
 The NUCs are a bit slow on the network side so a number of kernel arguments are needed.
 ```shell
 $ curl --output install.sh http://infra1.okd4.example.com:8080/install.sh